Plants, art, stories. Three threads braided together.

 The twining of these three threads spoke of bringing us into contact with nature . . . ourselves touching plants as a combination of natural beings creatively being together; with the option of gathering with friends old and new to venture into an ageless circle of story, art, and plants, where nothing is needed except you and whoever your companions are.

-You’re invited to enter the portals on this page, on the other side of which I’ve shared what was woven: the words name the plants and briefly speak of who was seen, leaving the rest to your imagination.
+I invite you to enter the portals, through the three photographs, on this page, on the other side of which I’ve shared what was woven: the words name the plants and briefly speak of who was seen, leaving the rest to your imagination.

-I hope that you’ll enjoy and be inspired by what you find.
+I hope that you’ll enjoy and be inspired by what you find here.